Samsung S95C vs S95B: will Samsung's new QD-OLED TV beat its predecessor?

 Both TVs offer Samsung's QD-OLED screens which combine the self-emissive pixels of OLED with the Quantum Dot colour system previously associated with LCD TVs.
 The aim is to deliver more brightness and colour volume than regular OLED panels.

-Ultimately, putting a figure on this sort of thing is always tricky as peak brightness can be measured in a variety of ways and in a variety of different picture presets.
-The long and short of it, though, is that the S95C should be brighter than any QD-OLED that’s gone before it, and noticeably so.
+The S95C goes brighter than the S95B, though by exactly how much isn't clear (we were told both 20 and 30 per cent by different people at Samsung).
+Putting a figure on this sort of thing is always tricky as peak brightness can be measured in a variety of ways and in a variety of different picture presets.
+But from our test, we can confirm that the S95C is definitely noticeably brighter than the S95B, and in fact any QD-OLED that’s gone before it.
+(Though it could be outdone by the Sony A95L, which we will review soon.)

 While Samsung won't confirm, we understand that this extra brightness is largely down to the use of a second-generation QD-OLED panel that uses a material called deuterium – the same material that was added to standard OLED in order to create the brighter 'OLED EX' panels that found there way into new models last year.
 Deuterium not only allows panels to be driven harder and brighter, it's generally felt that it also makes them more durable and less susceptible to image retention, so this could be a bug deal for the S95C.